apache/airflow/docs/apache-airflow/installation/upgrading.rst

 Offline SQL migration scripts
 =============================
-If you want to run the upgrade script offline, you can use the ``-r`` or ``--revision-range`` flag to get the SQL statements that would be executed.
+If you want to run the upgrade script offline, you can use the ``-s`` or ``--show-sql-only`` flag to get the SQL statements that would be executed.
+You may also specify the starting airflow version with the ``--from-version`` flag.
 This feature is supported in Postgres and MySQL from Airflow 2.0.0 onward.

-Sample usage:
-   ``airflow db migrate -r "2.0.0:2.2.0"``
-   ``airflow db migrate --revision-range "e959f08ac86c:142555e44c17"``

-But for Airflow version 2.7.0 or greater, please use
+Sample usage for Airflow version 2.7.0 or greater:
-    ``airflow db migrate -r "2.0.0:2.2.0"``
-    ``airflow db migrate --revision-range "e959f08ac86c:142555e44c17"``
+   ``airflow db migrate -s --from-version "2.4.3"`` ``airflow db migrate --show-sql-only --from-version "2.4.3"``

 .. note::
     ``airflow db upgrade`` has been replaced by ``airflow db migrate`` since Airflow version 2.7.0